Those who want to work in the health field as health technologists and technicians have a variety of careers from which to choose.

 Surgical technologists assist in surgery, working under the supervision of surgeons and registered nurses.
-One who wants to be a surgical technologist must complete a nine to 12-month formal training program.
-Surgical technologists earned an annual median salary of $39,400 in 2009.
+One who wants to be a surgical technologist must complete a seven month to two year formal training program.
+Surgical technologists earned an annual median salary of $48,300 in 2019.

 Veterinary Technician and Technologist